arillo/silverstripe-utils/README.md

 ### Arillo\Utils\FluentFilteredHelper

-If you use `silverstripe-fluent` with `TractorCow\Fluent\Extension\FluentFilteredExtension` you can add `Arillo\Utils\FluentFilteredHelper` to your translated DataObject and it will attach all Locales on record creation.
+If you use `silverstripe-fluent` with `TractorCow\Fluent\Extension\FluentFilteredExtension` you can add `Arillo\Utils\FluentFilteredHelper` to your translated DataObject and it will attach all Locales on record creation and deletes locale entries on record deletion.
 In config, e.g. add:

 ```
-SilverStripe\CMS\Model\SiteTree:
+MyDataObject:
+  # will create locale entries for this record on first save, default: true
+  auto_create_locales: true

+  # will delete locale entries on record deletion, default: false
+  auto_delete_locales: true
   extensions:
     - 'TractorCow\Fluent\Extension\FluentFilteredExtension'
     - 'Arillo\Utils\FluentFilteredHelper'